Research

 A rubble-wall being tested with a 120 lbs concrete battering ram.

-The team presented their findings at local meetings of the American Society of Civil Engineers (ASCE) and the Surveying and Mapping Society of Georgia in January 2012.
-(SAMSOG).
-They also tested a small-scale replica of the wall on a seismic shake table at ATS in February (Applied Technical Services).
-The project was presented at the American Society of Civil Engineers (ASCE) and American Society for Engineering Education (ASEE) conferences in June 2012.
-The research and development efforts are ongoing.
+The team presented their findings at local meetings of the American Society of Civil Engineers (ASCE) and the Surveying and Mapping Society of Georgia (SAMSOG) in January 2012.
+In February 2012, they tested a small-scale replica of the rubble house wall on a seismic shake table at Applied Technical Services (ATS).
+The project was subsequently featured at the American Society of Civil Engineers (ASCE) and the American Society for Engineering Education (ASEE) conferences in June 2012.
+Research and development efforts for the project remain ongoing.

 Please visit http://engineering.kennesaw.edu/rubblehouse/index.php for more information.